 “Although RTI means that contractors will no longer file a P35 with the service company question, they will have the same question to answer at the time of their final return for a tax year under RTI and on their and personal self assessment tax return,” explains Vessey.

 “Despite tax barrister Keith Gordon’s successful campaign to prove that contractors cannot be compelled to answer the service company question, in practice contractors should be honest and fill it in.
-Failing to complete the question simply places further doubt in an inspector’s mind and could be the trigger for an investigation.”
+Failing to complete the question simply places further doubt in an inspector’s mind and could be the trigger for an IR35 investigation by HMRC.”

 Vessey adds that although the P35 has gone, contractors still have RTI and should rigorously file submissions: “If a contractor consistently fails to get RTI right, the taxman immediately wonders what else the contractor is getting wrong, so they shoot up the inspector’s risk profile rating.”